Guidelines for Proposals

 Proposals that will impact curriculum and are initiated through a faculty member or academic unit are normally discussed within the originating Department by its designated consultation structures, such as the Department Curriculum Committee, and then referred by the Department Chair to the College Undergraduate or Graduate Curriculum Committee (or equivalent).
 Proposals that originate in an academic unit higher than a departmental level, need to demonstrate appropriate consultation with the affected department(s) and faculty.

 The Signature Form outlines the process, and should be attached to the proposal prior to submission to the Department Curriculum Committee.
-Proposers may meet with the Dean of Undergraduate Studies, or, for graduate programs, the Dean of the school of Graduate, International and Interdisciplinary Studies, to review the procedures appropriate to their proposal.
+Proposers may meet with the Dean of Undergraduate Education, or, for graduate programs, the Dean of Graduate Studies, to review the procedures appropriate to their proposal.

 Proposals without Direct Curricular Effect